typedoc2md/typedoc-plugin-markdown/packages/typedoc-plugin-markdown/supporting-docs/public/customizing-output.md

 # Customizing Output

 It is possible to customize the output of the generated markdown files by creating local plugins.
-All these concepts follow an adapted version of [TypeDoc's core customization implementation](https://github.com/TypeStrong/typedoc/blob/master/internal-docs/custom-themes.md).

 See the [Local Plugins](/api-docs/Document.Local-Plugins) guide for implementation details.

+All these concepts follow an adapted version of [TypeDoc's Custom Theme](https://typedoc.org/api/documents/Renderer.Custom_Themes.html).

 ## Hooks